-# 363 The American Experience: ♦
+#363 The American Experience: ♦

-This course integrates the study of American Literature and the history of the United States.
+This course integrates the study of American Literature and the history of the United States from the end of the Civil War to the 1980s.
 Students examine three historical periods in depth through three thematic lenses.
 Students in "The American Experience" are grouped with intention so that each class includes the diverse range of learners present in the sophomore class.
 The defining element of this course is the style of instruction, known as differentiated instruction.
 Teachers of The American Experience are well-trained in this powerful approach to teaching, which adjusts the course's content, process, and products according to students' different readiness levels, interests, and learning styles.
 They understand the key to differentiating instruction: knowing their students well so they can meet them where they are and take them as far as they can go.
 In a differentiated classroom, parents play an active role helping the teachers with this process.
 Parents, teachers, and students are partners who work together to ensure that all students work hard and experience success.

 Prerequisite: Grade 10.
 Duration: Full Year.
 Credit: 2.0 (1 English & 1 Social Studies).